maserlib/maser4py/doc/source/data.rst

 The *cdpp* module
 *****************

-The *CDPP* module provides methods to deal with the CDPP deep archive data.
+The *CDPP* module provides classes and methods to deal with the CDPP deep archive data.

 The *interball* submodule
 =========================